rciszynski/easyeffects-presets/README.md

-Moje ustawienia dla easyeffects dla laptopów używanych przeze mnie.
+My settings for easyeffects for the laptops I use.
-Filtr + wzmacniacz basów + korektor + narzędzia stereo + limiter, bez kompresora.
+Filter + bass booster + equalizer + stereo tools + limiter, no compressor.